acbraith/instagram_bot/README.md

 A sub-directory should be made in the same directory as instabot.py.
 This should contain a YAML settings.yml file, as shown in the example directory.
 The bot's model data, it's sliding windows (to track likes/follows/unfollows done) and it's queue of followed users will be stored here.

+For those interested, historical follower/following counts are recorded in `<directory>/data/hist_data/`.

 ### Install requirements

 `pip3 install -r requirements.txt`